-This is Amber and she started at TIME in may 2017, she’s from south east London and is currently studying Speech and Language Therapy at the University of Manchester.
+This is Afra, she joined Time in January 2020.
+Afra is currently studying Psychology at the University of Manchester.

 This is Charis she started working for Time specialist support in July 2015.